 By Eric Bright

-2- Use the software inside the zip archive to convert your Zarnegar files to RTF or HTML
+2- Use the software to convert your Zarnegar files to RTF or HTML

 3- The converter keeps the line-breaks of the original Zarnegar file by using soft return in Word.
 It can be edited out with finding and replacing all instances of